hamyo1/AmazonQuestions/README.md

 and the tracking Table in here https://github.com/hamyo1/AmazonTest/blob/master/buildingProblem.drawio.png (you will need to move to the side to see all of variation (I edited it with drawio))

-(i upload ne more exercize from here https://www.youtube.com/watch?v=yKz2kPip4sg&t=2s and share my sln to this question also..) you can also copy the sln from here..
+i upload ne more exercize from here https://www.youtube.com/watch?v=yKz2kPip4sg&t=2s and share my sln to this question also.. here is the main file to this question https://github.com/hamyo1/AmazonTest/blob/master/RobotsQuestion/Program.cs

+you can also copy the sln for the bulding question from here..

 ```
 /*